binaryage/hints/_posts/2012-04-28-how-to-remove-ds-store-files-from-a-git-repo.md

 Commit these changes and push to your repo.
 To our surprise, all .DS_Store files have been removed!
 Congratulations!
 Now our repos are clean, free from clutter, and more professional.

 Also, if you often navigate through Finder with hidden files on, I would recommend the tool called [Asepsis][Asepsis] a product of BinaryAge.
-Aepsis redirects the creation of .DS_Store files to a special folder that you seldom interact with.
+Asepsis redirects the creation of .DS_Store files to a special folder that you seldom interact with.
 All the properties of folders are still retained, they are just placed in a different, well-hidden directory.

 If you have any questions about this process or would like me to explain something more in depth, please feel free to leave a comment below!